svenssonjoel/Emacs-Bencher/README.md

 And information harvester is a function that returns a key-value pair when given the argument nil.
 If the argument to the harvester is t it should return its key.
 All harvesters are run for each benchmark run.
+The key-value pairs returned by harvesters are added to the CSV output (and passed to whatever data processing plugins there are).

 pre- and post-harvesters are added to the following lists:
 ```